ShiftHackZ/OrderAutomizer/api/README_en.md

  **Available values**: allow, lock

  **Description**:
- - if the value is set to ** lock **, then at launch the application will display a dialog box with a header and a message, which are obtained from the methods ** / msg_title ** and ** / msg_messg **.
+ - if the value is set to **lock**, then at launch the application will display a dialog box with a header and a message, which are obtained from the methods **/msg_title** and **/msg_messg**.
- - if set to ** allow ** or any other, the application runs in normal mode.
+ - if set to **allow** or any other, the application runs in normal mode.

 ### 2. /editor_pass_enable

  **Available values**: 0, 1

  **Description**:
- - if the value is set to ** 1 ** then the dialog box with a password prompt will appear, while opening editor.
+ - if the value is set to **1** then the dialog box with a password prompt will appear, while opening editor.
- - if the value is set to ** 0 ** the editor is started in the normal mode.
+ - if the value is set to **0** the editor is started in the normal mode.

 ### 3. /editor_pass_hash